 San Diego Bay and Mission Bay provide easily accessible year round fisheries for multiple species.
 The principle catch is the hard pulling spotted bay bass with halibut, yellowfin croaker, shortfin corvina, sand bass, kelp bass (also known as calico bass), mackerel, and jack smelt also readily taking the fly.
 Bonito, barracuda, bonefish, spotfin croaker, and assorted rays are regularly caught.
 These waters are ideally fished from some type of water craft.
 Aside from boats, many anglers utilize kayaks.
-Pontoon boats and float tubes may be used in some protected areas where tidal currents are not as strong as in the main channels.
+Pontoon boats and float tubes may be used in some protected areas where tidal currents are not as strong as in the main channels and stand up paddle boards are becoming more popular as fly fishing platforms.
 There are a few areas on San Diego bay that may be waded or fished from shore but Mission Bay is much more accessible to the angler afoot.
 There are four public launch ramps on San Diego Bay and five on Mission Bay.
 Skiff rentals are available on both bays.

 You do not need to be a great fly caster to have success on the bays.
 If you can hit the water with the fly